BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 The Recording Secretary will be responsible for:

 1. the taking of minutes of all Steering Committee meetings, and shall have custody of these minutes, and resolutions, reports and other official records of the Local.
+The minutes of meetings shall include the time and place that the meeting was held; whether the meeting was annual, general, or special, and, if special, how authorized; the notice given; the names of persons present at Steering Committee and subcommittee meetings; and the number of members present or represented at Chapter Meetings.

 2. ensuring that key decisions and meeting minutes are available to members of the Local.